Delhi in a Day With Kids: A Child Friendly Itinerary

 Unplugged Courtyard has an outdoor pizza oven and makes great pizza

-There are numerous restaurants in Connaught Place’s.
+There’s lots of restaurants in CP.
 Good options for children are:

 • Nando’s